 Injuries from Falling Down Stairs

 Staircase accidents can be extremely dangerous.
-There are a number of injuries that could occur.
+There are a number of injuries that could occur, the severity of which depends partly on the age and general health of the injured party, as well as the steepness and number of stairs.
 Some of these accidents include but are not limited to the following:

 - Head and Brain Injuries – Brain injuries, concussions, contusions, and skull fractures

 - Neck Injuries – Muscle strains, sprains, soft tissue injuries, torn ligaments, broken upper cervical vertebrae, and other upper cervical injuries